ohenley/Parasail-for-the-Impatient/README.md

 - Work stealing is used for scheduling ParaSail's light-weight threads.
 - Can interface Ada and C.

-Pretentious but important note: if the previous points do not convince you to try ParaSail it is probably because you do not understand their implications for the craft of programming or you are just born stupid.
-The only thing I can tell you is that you will inevitably care one day or another under one form or another.
-Better save you the trouble right away...

 ## Preparation

 ### Windows